toomanycats/toomanycats.github.io/_posts/2017-02-19-wounded-wordsnuggets-from-mr.-lovinger.md

 language has the means to express compactly and accurately most messages, if the author's take the time to learn the subtleties of the medium.

-# Full Credits
+# Full Credit
-If you'd like to learn more about the English language and in particular, when to use _who_ and _whom_, then you'll like to purchase the book:
+If you'd like to learn more about the English language and in particular nuggets like when to use _who_ and _whom_, then you'll want to purchase this
+book:

 _The Penguin Dictionary of American English Usage and Style: a readable reference book, illuminating thousands of traps that snare writers and speakers_, by Paul W. Lovinger

 ISBN 0-670-89166-5